fouladi/ccrypt-wrapper.nvim/README.md

 ### Commands:

-Custom commands `:Encrypt` and `:Decrypt` are defined to call these functions.
+The commands `:Encrypt` and `:Decrypt` are defined to call `ccrypt` for encrypting and decrypting the buffer.

+The commands `:EncryptFile` and `:DecryptFile` call `ccrypt` to encrypt and decrypting whole files.

 If you have not installed `ccrypt`, you will receive this error message when you call up the above functions: